Petros (pelican)

 Petros was a great white pelican.
 It was the official mascot of the Greek island of Mykonos.

 In 1958, a wounded pelican was found off the coast of Mykonos by a local fisherman.
 The pelican was nursed to health and remained on the island supported by locals.
-It soon adopted the name "Petros", as a joke among locals, as "petro" in Greek means "rock" or "stone", but metaphorically "old and grumpy".
+It soon adopted the name "Petros", as a joke among locals.
 Petros was hit and killed by a car in December 1985.

 Subsequently, three new pelicans took up residence around the main town of Mykonos.
 One, honorifically, was given the name "Petros".